mgildea87/CVRCseq/README.md

 # Description of files:

 ## Snakefiles
-workflow/Snakefile contains the master workflow which launches the individual pipelines in workflow/rules
+workflow/Snakefile launches the individual pipelines in workflow/rules

 ## config/samples_info.tab

 	This file contains a tab deliminated table with:
 		1. The names of R1 and R2 of each fastq file as received from the sequencing center.
-If sample was not split over multiple lanes, remove the lane number (L001) from the fastq file name. cat_rename.py removes this when it concatenates .fastq files split over multiple lanes.
+If sample was split over multiple lanes, remove the lane number ('L00X') from the fastq file name. cat_rename.py removes this when it concatenates .fastq files split over multiple lanes.
 		2. Simple sample names
 		3. Condition (e.g. diabetic vs non_diabetic)
 		4. Replicate #